 Credit Risk.
 State law limits investments to specific government securities, certificates of deposits and bank accounts with qualified financial institutions, commercial paper with specific maximum maturities and ratings when purchased, bankers acceptances of specific financial institutions, qualified mutual funds and qualified external investment pools as identified in the list of authorized investments above.
 The District's investment policy does not have specific limits in excess of state law on investment credit risk.
-The District had no investments at year end.
+The District had no investments other than certificates of deposit at year end.

 Interest Rate Risk.
 State law limits the allowable investments and the maturities of some of the allowable investments as identified in the list of authorized investments above.
 The District's investment policy does not have specific limits in excess of state law on investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
-The District had no investments at year end.
+The District had no investments other than certificates of deposit at year end.

 Custodial Credit Risk - Deposits.
 Custodial credit risk is the risk that in the event of a bank failure, the District's deposits may not be returned.
 State law does not require and the District does not have a policy for deposit custodial credit risk.
-As of year end, \$1,270,043 of the District's bank balance of \$1,600,606 was exposed to custodial credit risk because it was uninsured and uncollateralized.
+As of year end, \$1,832,991 of the District's bank balance of \$2,163,045 was exposed to custodial credit risk because it was uninsured and uncollateralized.

 Custodial Credit Risk - Investments.
 For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the District will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 State law does not require and the District does not have a policy for investment custodial credit risk.
-The District had no investments at year end.
+The District had no investments other than certificates of deposit at year end.

 Concentration of Credit Risk.
 State law limits allowable investments but does not limit concentration of credit risk as identified in the list of authorized investments above.
 The District's investment policy does not have specific limits in excess of state law on concentration of credit risk.
-The District had no investments at year end.
+The District had no investments other than certificates of deposit at year end.

-5. RECEIVABLES
+4. RECEIVABLES